dailystory/docs/articles/acquisition/popups/index.md

 Some fields have additional options that can be configured.
 You can also add form fields for name and email address.
 This is useful if you provide an offer such as a newsletter signup or download.

+### Popup Offer Interactions

+A popup offers typically has 2 types of interactions:

+* **Call to Action** - the Call to Action (CTA) can complete a form, such as a newsletter signup or navigate to another page.
+This is the primary objective of the popup offer.
+* **Close / Dismiss** - the Close or Dismiss button closes the Exit Intent and may navigate the user to another page or simply disappear.

+More advanced popup offers introduce nuances for dismissing the offer:

+Close, but remind me later - the visitor dismisses the popup but indicates that they would like to receive the offer again in the future.
+Close and ignore - this enables the visitor to dismiss the popup and to never show it again.
+These types of popup interactions are important because DailyStory tracks these interactions and enables you to test which converts best.

+### Metrics Tracked in Popup Offers

+DailyStory tracks several metrics related to popup offers:

+* **Impressions** - the number of times the popup offer is shown to visitors.
+* **Ignores** - the number of times no interaction with the popup offer takes place.
+* **Call to Action click** - the number of times the main popup call to action is clicked.
+* **Dismiss click** - the number of times the dismiss button is clicked.

+These metrics are shown in the reports for your popup offers.

 ### Configuring Title Options
 The Title Options enable you to set the font color and font size of the title text: